-It’s a perfect time to make the most of the outdoor cafés around the city piazzas, taking the walking city tours and enjoying many of Milan public gardens.
+Taking the walking city tours and enjoying many of Milan public gardens are worth doing.
 June is also a perfect time to take a trip to nearby Northern Italy lakes – Como and Maggiore Lakes.

 Even June is the last spring month, it indicates the beginning of the summer in Milan.
 From this month on, the city offers more and more sunny days, which is manifested by the large number of tourists who decide to visit city of Milan.